vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 It may be considered that the chapter "Guruparampara Sara" is also of the form of a Mangalagrantha for the commencement and completion of the study of the great composition - Rahasyatraya Sara.

 The first invocatory verse of this section viz.
 Guru parampara Sara offers respectful salutations to the preceptors and seeks the grace of the Divine couple, who are verily the primeval Acharyas.
 "We utter words of obeisance to our Acharyas and their Acharyas upto the Supreme Lord, who is the Principal Acharya, and we choose the divine couple Sri Mahalakshmi and Sriman Narayana who are the Masters of this universe, as our Supreme object of attainment and means".
 The first term 'Gurubyah' relates to the immediate Acharya of the aspirant 'स्व अव्यवहित आचार्य'.
 The second termagns' signifies the Acharya of his Acharya, and beginning from there and going higher and higher, upto the Supreme Lord who is the Paramacharya.
 It is ordained in the "Shastras" that one should pay obeisance to Acharya Vamsha F a rfan :', "one should know the lineage of one's acharya", '315lyfr than :', "The Acharyas should be meditated upon as such and such upto the Supreme Bhagavan".
 The first word Gurubyah is used in plural for showing respect.
 The term Namah itself would suffice but 3ft 37 ' is meant for surrendering oneself unto the preceptor, EHTE: 3THdcarefu'.
-From this, it is evident that one should have deep devotion towards the line
+From this, it is evident that one should have deep devotion towards the line of one's own Acharya.

-Essence of Srimad Rahasyatraya Saram

-of one's own Acharya.
 The term 37 signifies that this kind of devotion to the Lord is something which is prescribed in the shastras and in the absence of such performance of devotion, it would lead to great 'Prathyavaya' or offence. 'qui ' means, "we choose the divine couple as our Prapya and Prapaka".
 Here, there is no eventuality of Srira as the Supreme Lord is characterised by Goddess Mahalakshmi inseparably.
 She is a 49 of the Lord.
 The dual number here used signifies that both the Lord and the Mother are the object of attainment and means and that self surrender is related to both of them.
 This verse is meant for indicating that the first section called Guruparampara Sara is having "the worship of the line of acharyas" as its subject matter.

 The second half of this verse indicates that the ultimate benefit of liberation from 'samsara' can be attained only through surrender unto the Lord.
 Thus by the invocatory verse Deshika indicates that surrender unto the preceptor leads to the attainment of the desired knowledge.
 1. Sadacharya Sambandha is absolutely necessary :